Anilpurrum2011/FLAM-Assignment/README.md

 # Push to the branch
 git push origin feature/AmazingFeature

-# Open a pull request 🚀
 ```

 ---

-## 📜 License
+##  License

-MIT © [Your Name] – Feel free to use, modify, and distribute.
+MIT © Anilpurrum2011 – Feel free to use, modify, and distribute.

 ---